 To give our declared majors first priority for registration, many of our core courses are coded up as "Majors Only."
 These courses do often fill up with students who have already declared the major.
 If you haven't declared the major yet, the best course of action is often to either take those core courses in Summer quarter (when the "Majors Only" restriction is lifted earlier) or to work on other requirements for the major (linguistics electives and your foreign language coursework) until you've completed admissions requirements.
-You should consult Linguistics Advising for help putting together a degree plan for the Linguistics or Romance Linguistics major.
+You should consult the Humanities Academic Services Center for help putting together a degree plan for the Linguistics or Romance Linguistics major.

 Can I count extra foreign language courses (above the two years required for the Linguistics major) towards the 20 required credits of Linguistics electives?